 Why are the Baldrige Criteria good for running my organization?
 You cannot know the complexities of my work.

-The categories of the Criteria for Performance Excellence apply equally well to all business, service, and nonprofit organizations as well as to education and health care organizations.
-The success of service organizations is no less dependent on effective leadership, strategic planning, customer engagement, and business results, for example, than is the success of manufacturing organizations.
-Certainly a customer and market focus is also key to the success of a service organization.
-Successful service organizations also depend on well-developed and well-managed processes that are measured and improved based on data and information collected on a regular basis.
-Process management is particularly challenging in a service environment, since it frequently must incorporate customer preferences, leading to process flexibility.
-Finally, the close interaction with customers in the service sector means that particular attention needs to be focused on customer contact aspects in employee selection and training.
+As soon as you become a Baldrige organization, it will cost you less to run your business, and your outcomes will be better.—Rulon Stacey, former president/CEO, Baldrige Award winner Poudre Valley Health SystemThe Criteria for Performance Excellence apply equally well to all business, service, nonprofit, government, education, and health care organizations.
+For example, the success of all organizations depends on effective leadership, strategic planning, customer engagement, and results.
+A customer and market focus is also key to the success of all organizations, and they depend on well-developed and well-managed processes that are measured and improved based on data and information collected regularly.
+Process management is particularly challenging in a service, health care, education, and nonprofit environments, since it frequently must incorporate customer, patient, student, and client preferences, leading to process flexibility.
+Finally, the close interaction with customers in those sectors means that such organizations need to pay particular attention to customer contact aspects in selecting and training employees.

 How do you use Baldrige in a small organization?
 Is it relevant to a small business?

-Because Baldrige is a nonprescriptive framework for organizational excellence, it is applicable to small businesses or organizations.
-The Criteria allow organizations to be responsive in ways that are appropriate for their size and resources.
+We're a small hot dog and hamburger operation in the hills of Tennessee, but we can effectively apply the Criteria and have tremendous success.—Thomas Crosby, president/CEO, Baldrige Award winner Pal's Sudden ServiceBecause Baldrige is a nonprescriptive framework for organizational excellence, it is applicable to small organizations.
+The Criteria allow organizations to respond in ways that are appropriate for their size and resources.
 The Criteria can help small organizations by encouraging a disciplined set of processes (though documentation may be less formal) that help the organizations plan and react to a complete set of situations that can affect their success.

-Are there special criteria for nonprofit organizations?There is not a special set of criteria created for nonprofit organizations; instead, the Criteria for Performance Excellence (often referred to as the "Business/Nonprofit Criteria") include notes with specific guidance and examples for nonprofit organizations.
-These notes can be found in italics at the end of the Criteria items.
+There is not a special set of criteria created for nonprofit organizations; instead, the Criteria for Performance Excellence (often referred to as the "Business/Nonprofit Criteria") include notes with specific guidance and examples for these organizations.

 I don't understand what you mean when you talk about linkages among the categories and processes.
 Can you explain linkages?
 How can I ensure that the category items are properly linked?